neondatabase/website/content/docs/introduction/plans.md

 ### Compute size

-Neon supports computes from .25 vCPU with 1 GB RAM up to 7 vCPU with 28 GB RAM.
+Neon supports compute sizes from .25 vCPU with 1 GB RAM up to 7 vCPU with 28 GB RAM.

-- The [Free Tier](#free-tier) supports computes with .25 vCPU and 1 GB of RAM
-- The [Launch](#scale) plan supports compute sizes up with up to 4 vCPU with 16 GB RAM
-- The [Scale](#scale) plan supports compute sizes up with up to 7 vCPU with 28 GB RAM
-- The [Enterprise](#enterprise) plan supports all compute sizes

 ### Autoscaling